10 Simple Rules of Fitness

 Injuries, pain, traveling, unexpected events – many things can upset our routine and throw us off course temporarily.

-Focus on your healthy, nutrient-dense eating as much as you can in times when you can’t exercise.
+Focus on your healthy, nutrient-dense eating as much as you can in times when you can’t exercise – and check out How to Train When You’re Sick or Injured.

 If everything falls apart, know that you are a healthy and fit person, and that your LIFESTYLE doesn’t change just because you circumstances temporarily need to.